Francis Rico C. Domingo, PhD

 Francis Domingo is an Associate Professor at the Department of Political Science, where he teaches undergraduate and graduate courses in International Relations.
 Prior to joining the Department, he was faculty member of De La Salle University from 2010-2023 as well as a Teaching Fellow in Cybersecurity and International Relations at Victoria University of Wellington in 2016.

-His research and teaching lie at the intersection of International Relations and Strategic Studies.
+His research and teaching lie at the intersection of International Relations and Strategic Studies, with particular emphasis on military strategy, war and the use of emerging and established technologies in international affairs.
 His work has been published by Swiss Federal Institute of Technology (ETH Zürich), The National Bureau of Asian Research (NBR) and in peer-reviewed academic journals such Comparative Strategy and Defense & Security Analysis.
-His book, Making Sense of Cyber Capabilities for Small States was published by Routledge, Taylor & Francis in 2022.
+His book, Making Sense of Cyber Capabilities for Small States, was published by Routledge, Taylor & Francis in 2022.

-Before joining academia, Francis worked briefly with the Office of Strategic and Special Studies (OSS), Armed Forces of the Philippines.
-In the private sector, he coordinated nationwide field operations involving brand protection and enforcement for several multinational companies, as the Associate Managing Director of RVDBic, a business risk and intelligence consultancy based in Makati City.
+Before joining academia, Francis worked briefly as a research analyst with the Office of Strategic and Special Studies (OSS), Armed Forces of the Philippines.
+In the private sector, he coordinated nationwide field operations involving brand protection and enforcement for several Fortune 500 companies, as the Associate Managing Director of RVDBic, a business risk and intelligence consultancy based in Makati City.

 Education

-• MA Intelligence Studies, Brunel University London, 2009
+- Master of Arts in Intelligence and Security Studies, Brunel University of London, 2009

 Research Interests